 - Pathophysiology: infection spreads from the middle ear cavity into the mastoid, which is a closed bony compartment → collection of pus under tension and hyperemic resorption of the bony walls → destruction of the air cells (coalescent mastoiditis) → mastoid becomes a pus-filled cavity (empyema mastoid)

-- Indicated in intracranial complications
+- More sensitive for intracranial infectious complications

 - Characteristic findings include increased fluid signal intensity in mastoid air cells.